Provision of funeral services

 Restricting numbers of attendees

+On 26 April 2021 Scotland moved to Level 3.
+Under the updated protection levels, at Level 3 funerals can be attended by a maximum of 50 people, if physical distancing permits.
 Cremation authorities must continue to ensure that a safe distance, of at least 2 metres, can be maintained between individuals and household groups.
 Burial authorities should also continue to ensure these measures and relevant mitigations are put in place.
+It is recognised that in some cases, venue capacity (with the required physical distancing) will mean that attendance may be less than 50 people.

-Wherever possible and if available, those wishing to attend or follow a funeral service should do so by electronic means, such as via an online streaming service or by viewing a recording of the service.
+Wherever possible and if available, those wishing to attend or follow a funeral service should continue considering doing so by electronic means, such as via an online streaming service or by viewing a recording of the service.

 Mementos or actions during a service